circlelimit/Portfolio-Construction/README.md

 # Additional
-The full report can be found at https://drive.google.com/open?id=1Rzy1evMI74zJvo5c_6RndMpP4hciftks Note that some of the .r files used in the full report is not produced above.
+The full report can be found at https://drive.google.com/open?id=1Rzy1evMI74zJvo5c_6RndMpP4hciftks
+<br />Note that some of the .r files used in the full report is not produced above.
 They are omitted because:
 <br />(1) they are very similar to the file produced above, with only slight modifications,
 <br />(2) they contain simple plotting functions.